Residential Land Survey

 - Zoning/Variance Surveys

-- A boundary survey can determine if there are any easements for utilities such as water, sewer, drainage ways, power lines, etc. on your property.
+- A boundary survey can help to determine if there are any easements for utilities such as water, sewer, drainage ways, power lines, etc. on your property.

-- A property line survey identifies any encroachments like driveways, fences or buildings on the property or crossing any of your boundary lines.
+- A property line survey helps to identify any encroachments like driveways, fences, or buildings on the property or crossing any of your boundary lines.

-- A boundary survey and plan provide you the exact property line measurements and the precise locations of all structures (houses, sheds, garages, etc.), fences, or driveways related to those property boundary lines.
+- A boundary survey and plan helps to provide you with property line measurements and the locations of all structures (houses, sheds, garages, etc.), fences, or driveways related to those property boundary lines.